 TensorFlow has been available for Linux-based operating systems, but there was no official Windows support until version 0.12.
 To this day, it’s still not so easy to build TensorFlow libraries from source for Windows, even though, thanks to the wide and active community, it’s not an impossible task anymore.

 There is more than just one way to build the TensorFlow runtime and Python packages.
 The most common approach is using Google’s own Bazel build tool.
 For Windows, however, their engineers state: “We don’t officially support building TensorFlow on Windows; however, you may try to build TensorFlow on Windows if you don’t mind using the highly experimental Bazel on Windows or TensorFlow CMake build.”

 At this point, it is not clear which one the better approach is, but we decided to go with CMake.
 CMake is a build tool to create Visual Studio projects via .cmake scripts.
 This way, you can edit the compiler and linker flags easily in Visual Studio before compiling them directly in Visual Studio, or simply run the MSBuild command in the command prompt.

 Building TensorFlow for x86

-The reason we adapted the build system to x86 is, because our Anyline SDK is available for x86 systems such as the HoloLens and depends on other 3rd party libraries which are built for x86 as well.
-Also, 32 bit processes can be run in a 64 bit environment, but not vice versa.
+The reason we adapted the build system to x86 is that our Anyline OCR SDK is available for x86 systems such as the HoloLens and depends on other 3rd party libraries which are built for x86 as well.
+Also, 32-bit processes can be run in a 64-bit environment, but not vice versa.
 Note that going with x86 only makes sense for inference (doing a forward-pass in already-trained networks) under these circumstances – we highly recommend sticking to the usual build and use GPU instead of CPU if possible!